OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### UnfreezeColumns { #Client_UnfreezeColumns }

-Unfreezes all columns from the grid
+Unfreezes all columns in the grid.

 **Inputs**